Rampage Jackson: Personal life

 Jackson resides in Ladera Ranch and has five children.
 Three of his children have the middle name of Rampage.
 Jackson and his wife, with whom he has two children, separated in 2006 after a paternity test proved that he had fathered a child with another woman in 1999.
 They initially reconciled but have since divorced.
-On October 2, 2023 Jackson welcomed a fifth child and second daughter, Serenity Paige Jackson.
-In 2010, Jackson lived in Merseyside in England and supports Everton F.C..
+On October 2, 2023, Jackson welcomed a fifth child and second daughter.
+In 2010, Jackson lived in Merseyside in England and supports Everton F.C.
 He is an avid gamer, and streams in his free time on the streaming site Kick.

 During an August 2025 KnokX professional wrestling event, Jackson's son Raja (also a mixed martial artist) slammed independent wrestler Syko Stu, then punched the apparently unconscious Stu over 20 times.
 Raja livestreamed the attack on Kick.
 Jackson condemned his son's actions and described the attack as a "work that went wrong".
 On September 18, 2025, Raja was arrested in Los Angeles and booked on a felony assault charge.
-As of September 19, Raja remains held on a $50,000 bail.
-On October 9, Raja pled not guilty to all charges and is due back in court on November 24.
-He faces four to seven years in prison.
+On May 6, 2026, Raja pleaded guilty to the felony count of battery after reaching a plea deal with the prosecutors.
+His sentencing is scheduled for June 22.